Ann Marshall

 About

-Ann Marshall, AIA, LEED AP, was educated at Auburn University (B.A.
-Interior Design) and the Harvard Graduate School of Design (M. Arch I).
-Professor Marshall, principal of her own architectural firm and co-founder of the exhibition design firm Design Division Inc., is a registered architect in Massachusetts with extensive experience in both architecture and exhibition design.
+Ann Marshall, AIA, LEED AP, is principal of her own architectural firm and co-founder of the exhibition design firm Design Division Inc. She is a registered architect in Massachusetts with extensive experience in both architecture and exhibition design.

-With a wide variety of work specializing in these fields of design, she brings a highly trained human centered focus to her teaching.
+With a wide variety of work in these fields of design, she brings a highly trained human-centered focus to her teaching.
 In addition to many residential, educational, and commercial projects– including one of the first LEED Platinum office buildings in Massachusetts – Marshall’s work includes the design of a traveling exhibit on “Machu Picchu: Mystery of the Incas” for Yale University, including a final reconfigured design and installation of that exhibit to repatriate the artifacts back to Cusco, Peru, and the design of exhibits and interior architecture for both the Catawba Nation’s 7-Feathers Museum in Rock Hill, SC and the recently completed Choctaw Cultural Center in Durant, OK.
+Closer to home, Ann recently completed the stabilization with additions to the Historic Northampton Shepherd Barn, to house large artifacts and diverse community cultural events.
+She recently engaged with the Emily Dickinson Museum by involving students in a Historic Preservation Practicum, by implementing a "forensic architectural" approach to determine the location and form of the original Dickinson barn.
+In addition to her work with Design Division, she is currently working on residential projects in the Valley.

-Professor Marshall's work has been published and exhibited in numerous publications and exhibits.
+Professor Marshall's work has appeared in numerous publications and exhibits.